-In terms of Central Government support post procurement, the Department has stated that following the submission of the Appointment Business Case an assessment will be made of the potential of the proposed infrastructure to meet the needs of Northern Ireland to comply with the EU Directive.
+The Department has stated that following the submission of the Appointment Business Case an assessment will be made of the potential of the proposed infrastructure to meet the needs of

+Northern Ireland to comply with the EU Directive.
 The potential for ongoing financial support when the facilities become operational is now possible and arc21 continues to engage positively with the Department to emphasise the importance of such support, not only in financial terms but also in political terms at the highest level of Government in Northern Ireland.